mesosphere/marathon/docs/developing-vm.md

 This will enable you to run a local version of Marathon, for development purposes, without having to compile and configure a local Mesos environment.

 1. Ensure your local Marathon has been compiled and assembled.
 In the `marathon` directory:

     ```
-    sbt assembly
+    sbt package
     ```

 2. Does your local Marathon have custom Javascript changes that you expect to see?
    If so you'll need to compile the assets.
 Here is a guide to working on assets:
    [Compiling Assets](https://github.com/mesosphere/marathon-ui#compiling-assets).

 3. Clone the [playa-mesos repository](https://github.com/mesosphere/playa-mesos).
 Note that playa-mesos ships with a version of Mesos, Marathon, and ZooKeeper pre-configured.